AngeloGalav/image-processing-and-computer-vision/2023-05-22 - CNNs in depth, receptive field, stride & padding, pooling layers.md

 #### Revision of the last lesson: some interesting stuff
-We have an idea of [[2023-05-18 - Intro to CNN#Equivariance (wrt to translation)|equivariance]], meaning that a picture of a cat remains a picture of a cat, no matter how it is oriented etc...
+We have an idea of [[2023-05-18 - BoW, Activation Function, CNN#Equivariance (wrt to translation)|equivariance]], meaning that a picture of a cat remains a picture of a cat, no matter how it is oriented etc...
 Equivariance allows us to see features in every possible orientation (for equivariance wrt to rotation).
 However, as we know, correlation is only equivariant to _translation_, and not with respect to rotation or scale.